 Medication Therapy Management (MTM) Program

-The Fidelis Care Medication Therapy Management (MTM) program helps you get the greatest health benefit from your medications by:
+The Fidelis Legacy medication therapy management program helps you get the greatest health benefit from your medications by:

 - Preventing or reducing drug-related risks